inejc/paragraph-vectors/README.md

 Method for combining paragraph and word vectors in the 'dm' model.
 Currently only the 'sum' operation is implemented.
 10. **save_all**: bool, default=False\
 Indicates whether a checkpoint is saved after each epoch.
 If false, only the best performing model is saved.
+11. **max_generated_batches**: int, default=5\
+Maximum number of pre-generated batches.
+12. **num_workers**: int, default=1\
+Number of batch generator jobs to run in parallel.
+If value is set to -1, total number of machine CPUs is used.
+Note that order of batches is currently not guaranteed when **num_workers** > 1.

+##### Caveat Emptor
+Be warned that `paragraph-vectors` is in an early-stage development phase.
+Feedback, comments, suggestions, contributions, etc. are more than welcome.

 ### Benchmarks
 Todo (see https://github.com/inejc/paragraph-vectors/issues/4).